dbarj/database/hitchhikers-guide-upgrade-to-26ai/07-spa/spa.md

     </details>

-4. Analyze performance in the upgraded database.
+5. Analyze performance in the upgraded database.
 Using the workload captured in SQL Tuning Sets before the upgrade as a baseline, the database now *test executes* the workload stored in the SQL Tuning Sets, but this time in an upgraded database.
 Now you can see the effect of the new optimizer.
 First, you compare *CPU\_TIME*.

     ``` sql
     <copy>
-    ! sed -i 's/STS_CaptureAWR/STS_CaptureCursorCache/g' /home/oracle/scripts/upg-07-spa_cpu.sql

     @/home/oracle/scripts/upg-07-spa_cpu.sql
     </copy>

-    -- Be sure to hit RETURN
     ```

     The script will:

-    * Change upg-07-spa_cpu.sql to use `STS_CaptureCursorCache` instead of `STS_CaptureAWR`.
-    * Convert the information from `STS_CaptureCursorCache` into the right format.
-    * Simulate the execution of all statements in `STS_CaptureCursorCache`.
+    * Simulate the execution of all statements in `STS_CaptureAWR`.
     * Compare before/after.
     * Report on the results based on *CPU\_TIME*.